cardi/timefind/docs/timefind-indexer.md

     /index/pcap/a/b/example.csv
     /index/pcap/c/example.csv

-See [Index Format] for more details.
+See [Index Format/CSV](#csv) for more details.

 Each source config file has the components "type", "paths", "include", and "exclude".

 "type" depends on the file format and which dates you wish to record from each file.
-See [Data Types and Processors] for the types of data that the `timefind-indexer` supports.
+See [Data Types and Processors](#data-types-and-processors) for the types of data that the `timefind-indexer` supports.
 If you don't see your data type listed, you will probably have to write a processor for it.

 "paths" is one or more filepaths containing files that you wish to index.

 "include" is a file pattern that specifies which files you wish to index.
 "exclude" is a file pattern specifies which files you do not want indexed.

+*EXPERIMENTAL*: Sqlite3 database support can be enabled by specifying an "indexDb" key, with a value of an absolute path to the database file.
+`timefind-indexer` can only use either .csv or Sqlite3, and not both.

+A source config file might look like:

+    {
+        "indexDb": "/index/pcap.db",
+        "type": "pcap",
+        "paths": ["/data/pcap"],
+        "include": ["*.gz"],
+        "exclude": []
+    }

+`timefind-indexer` will process all directories and sub-directories in the same manner as earlier, except all indexed entries are in one database (as opposed to one index file per directory).

+See [Index Format/Sqlite3](#sqlite3) for more details.

 ## Index Format

-Indexes are in CSV format:
+Indexes can either be in CSV or Sqlite3 format.

+### CSV

+CSV indexes are formatted as follows:

     filename,begin_timestamp,end_timestamp,last_modified_time